North Carolina Central University Blog

 Sources:

-Association for Supply Chain Management, Certifications and Credentials
+Association for Supply Chain Management, Certifications & Credentials

 Association for Supply Chain Management, Supply Chain Manager

 Indeed, “What Does a Supply Chain Manager Do?
-(With Job Description)”
+(Plus How to Become One)”

 Payscale, Average Supply Chain Manager Salary